Bayani Agbayani: Career

-Upon graduating from college, Bayani was hired by GMA Network as one of the production staff for the then noontime show Lunch Date.
+Upon graduating from college, Agbayani was hired by GMA Network as one of the production staff for the then noontime show Lunch Date.
 When the show was reformatted to SST: Salo-Salo Together, he was absorbed into the new show and started appearing occasionally as an extra during the show's segment skits.
 He eventually started appearing on camera (he was introduced by the mononym Bayani) since then as the show's resident sidekick and comic relief, until SST: Salo-Salo Together moved to an earlier time slot to give way to erstwhile rival Eat Bulaga! in the GMA noontime slot.
 When SST: Salo-Salo Together bade farewell and was replaced by Katok Mga Misis!, he stayed on until 1996.
 He hired Cornelia "Angge" Lee as his talent manager who subsequently transferred him to ABS-CBN.

 He later on assumed the screen name Bayani Agbayani when he transferred to ABS-CBN in 1996.
-Bayani's official debut movie was Wanted Perfect Murder with the comedian Redford White (late) and Eric Quizon and was released in 1997.
+His official debut movie was Wanted Perfect Murder with the comedian Redford White (late) and Eric Quizon and was released in 1997.
 He also appeared earlier in 1994 in the movie Forever with Mikee Cojuangco and Aga Muhlach but was uncredited.

-Bayani ventured appeared mostly in some comedy movies like Pera o Bayong, Mana Mana, Tiba Tiba, Otso-Otso Pamela-Mela-Wan, Walang Iwanan, Peksman, and Sangano't Sanggago; sitcoms such as Super Laff-In, Kaya ni Mister, Kaya ni Misis and Okay, Fine!
+Agbayani ventured appeared mostly in some comedy movies like Pera o Bayong, Mana Mana, Tiba Tiba, Otso-Otso Pamela-Mela-Wan, Walang Iwanan, Peksman, and Sangano't Sanggago; sitcoms such as Super Laff-In, Kaya ni Mister, Kaya ni Misis and Okay, Fine!
 Whatever!; and noontime shows like Magandang Tanghali Bayan.

-Bayani captured the heart of Filipino viewers through his wit and sense of humor.
+Agbayani captured the heart of Filipino viewers through his wit and sense of humor.

 He returned to his original TV network, GMA Network, with Diz Iz It!, a variety-talent show.
 He also worked at SRO Cinemaserye, First Time, and his returning sitcom, JejeMom in 2010 with his co-star Eugene Domingo.

 In 2012, Agbayani is former mainstay and contract artist of TV5.

-In 2015, Bayani returns home to ABS-CBN after 10 years, he's now a new co-host for It's Showtime newest comedy segment, My Funny One, the same year and Bayani is also part of the cast in Pangako Sa 'Yo.
+In 2015, Agbayani returns home to ABS-CBN after 10 years, he's now a new co-host for It's Showtime newest comedy segment, My Funny One, the same year and Bayani is also part of the cast in Pangako Sa 'Yo.

-In 2017, Bayani became a SING-vestigator in the Philippine edition of the mystery music game show, I Can See Your Voice.
+In 2017, Agbayani became a SING-vestigator in the Philippine edition of the mystery music game show, I Can See Your Voice.
 The 5th episode of the first season was his first appearance as a SING-vestigator.

+Other ventures

+In January 2022, Agbayani became an official endorser of the online cockfighting (or e-sabong) application Sabong International operated by Visayas Cockers Club Inc.

 Personal life

-He is married to Lenlen and has four children.
+Agbayani is married to Aleja "Lenlen" Caramancion since 1996.
+They have four daughters.